 Showing the protrusion of the 'hub cap' mounting face of the earlier narrow-track wheel.
 This makes the wheel 'wobble' when that side is laid down on a flat surface with the hub-cap removed.
 The later wide-track wheel with less offset lies flat with no wobble.

-Positive, zero and negative offsets, where the mounting face is outside the centre-line of the wheel.
-Positive offset is the usual arrangement - for steel and alloy wheels at least, to bring the angle of the kin-pin and the centre-line of the tyre together at the road surface.
+Positive, zero and negative offsets.
+Positive offset is the usual arrangement - for steel and alloy wheels at least and puts the centre of the wheel inboard of the brake drum mounting face, to bring the angle of the kin-pin and the centre-line of the tyre together at the road surface.
 Negative offset is often used on show cars to bring the wheels out, but it causes them to move back and fore as the wheel is turned instead of pivoting and can adversely affect handling.
 Image from Crankshaft Coalition.

 Offset and other wheel dimensions, from The MG Experience

 Stud wheel backspacing is the distance between the inner rim of the wheel and the mounting face to the hub, as shown here, taken from this site

 This means there is a mathematical relationship between wheel width, offset and backspace, and it is much easier to measure backspacing and use the stated wheel width to calculate the offset, than measure the offset directly from some notional centre-point of the wheel.
 For positive offset wheels as on the MGB, take the backspace, subtract half the wheel width, and you have offset.